ZhaoPeiduo/BLIP2-Japanese/README.md

 The model has been trained using COCO dataset with [STAIR captions](http://captions.stair.center/#:~:text=STAIR%20Captions%20is%20a%20large,multimodal%20retrieval%2C%20and%20image%20generation.).

+## Quick Start

+The weights of Blip2_Japanese_qformer trained on STAIR can be obtained from [this link](https://drive.google.com/drive/folders/11YRyQb-_Pn8g3Wlnv2aBwNnvZ0Oo4LRM?usp=drive_link).

+Copy the whole folder under lavis directory, make sure the directory is called pretrained.

+Morover, download bert-base-japanese-whole-word-masking weights and config from [the hugging face link](https://huggingface.co/cl-tohoku/bert-base-japanese-whole-word-masking/tree/main)

+You should now be able to run the example.ipynb notebook.

+For directory naming conventions, you can also refer to the .gitignore file.

 ## Use Case: Generate Japanese Captions for Captioning Datasets

-The weights of Blip2_Japanese_qformer trained on STAIR can be obtained from [this link](https://drive.google.com/drive/folders/11YRyQb-_Pn8g3Wlnv2aBwNnvZ0Oo4LRM?usp=drive_link).

-Copy the whole folder under lavis directory to run the example jupyter notebook.

 Captions generated for [flickr30k dataset](https://www.kaggle.com/datasets/adityajn105/flickr30k?select=Images) can be found in flickr30k_caption.json.
 Script in flickr30k_caption_generate.ipynb.